The NCI Agency is accepting submissions which focus on improving the performance of aerial radar. Solutions will address one or more of the following:

 Like all other NITEC21 participants, the top finishers will also have an opportunity to join B2B meetings, small businesses mentoring sessions (if applicable) and bilateral meetings with NCI Agency business managers and technical experts.

 The Defence Innovation Challenge is open to companies, regardless of size, from across the NATO Alliance.
 Startups as well as small and medium-sized enterprises are especially encouraged to participate.
-Entries must be received by 15
+Entries had to be received by 15

 June 2020.
 The top finishers will be announced in July-August 2020.